Visas for Egypt

 Expats planning to stay in Egypt for work or study purposes will need to acquire a residence permit and, if in employment, a work permit.
 Residence is generally granted for one, three or five years.

-A separate application for a work permit will also need to be made.
+Work permit applications are made separately from applications for residence permits.
 The process is a long and arduous one and expats must have secured employment before they can apply for their work permit.
-Extensive documentation is required for a work permit application, so it's important to do extensive research beforehand on what will be needed.
+Extensive documentation is required for a work permit application, so it's important to do thorough research beforehand on all that's required.

 *Visa regulations and requirements for work permits are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.